abseil/abseil.github.io/_posts/2018-05-11-cctz-dependency-removal.md

 transitional step in this set of planned updates, we have added an internal fork of the CCTZ types and dropped the dependency on the external CCTZ project.
 To avoid potential name conflicts with a project’s independent use of the CCTZ library, our internal copy lives in a unique, internal absl namespace.
-Note that the internal copy is intended solely as an implementation detail underpinning our provided Time APIs.
+The internal copy is intended solely as an implementation detail underpinning our provided Time APIs.
 As with all internal types, users should not depend on or use them directly.